vsoch/vsoch.github.io/_posts/2017/2017-04-23-multiprocess.md

 NUM_WORKERS = multiprocessing.cpu_count()*2
 ```

 In the link above, I saw that I could use `pool.map` or `pool.apply` or `pool.apply_async`.
 I chose to use `pool.map` because it would wait for execution to finish, and I would be guaranteed the order of my commands was maintained.
-Both apply the same function to multipe arguments, so I suppose this is the main difference.
+Both apply the same function to multiple arguments, so I suppose this is the main difference.
 Toward that, I would need to put together a list of arguments, each just being a dictionary of key,value pairs.
 If you remember from above, images is just a list of the Docker image (sha256) identifiers that the `download_layer` function is expecting.

 ```python
 tasks = []